RockJem.com / Index / What it's all about / Defining Jem

 - Don't ditch the Misfits!
 They add tension between the bands, and are very liked characters on their own.

 - Don't make the Jem characters into something completely different like: crime fighters, princesses, superheroes, wizards or vampires.
-Well it's better than nothing, but could turn out really silly.
+Well those things aren't bad, but it could turn out really silly for the Jem characters.

 - If a new cartoon is created, don't re-invent the animation-style so it comes out looking too unique, too weird and or stiff.
 Like was done for all the re-inventions of Ducktales, Thundercats, and She-Ra.